withastro/docs/src/pages/en/guides/cms/storyblok.md

 └── package.json
 ```

-Finally, to connect the `blogPost` blok to the `BlogPost` component, add a new property to your components object in your Astro config file.
+Finally, to connect the `blogPost` Blok to the `BlogPost` component, add a new property to your components object in your Astro config file.
 The key is the name of the blok and the value is the path to the component.

 ```js title="astro.config.mjs" ins={15}
 import { defineConfig } from 'astro/config';